OlegPlatonov/dgl-spt/README.md

 To install all packages, you need to install `conda` package manager.
 Then, run the following commands:

 ```
-export DGLBACKEDN=pytorch  # set default backed for DGL to torch
+export DGLBACKEND=pytorch  # set default backed for DGL to torch

 # installation via mamba/conda
 conda create -n graph_ml python==3.11 -y && \